Songhwa-Rossana/CC3007_ML/README.md

 # CC3007 Machine Learning

-This repository contains lab reports and programming assignments completed for the **CC3007 Machine Learning** course at SEIG (School of Electronics and Information Engineering), supervised by **Mr. Yaodong ZHENG**.
+This repository contains lab reports and programming assignments completed for the **CC3007 Machine Learning** course at SEIG, supervised by **Mr. Yaodong ZHENG**.

 ## 📚 About